 The Famous Island of Santorini - Truly the Land of the Gods.
 Flickr Navin75

 Oh Hell No I ain't paying that!!"
-The woman five people in front of me exploded at the check in staff behind the counter after they asked her to pay $99 because her check-in luggage was 0.5 inches over the limit.
+The woman five people in front of me exploded at the check in staff behind the counter after they asked her to pay $99 because her carry-on luggage was 0.5 inches over the limit.

 I realised my bag was packed to the max and was well over 1 inch larger than the limit.